Does Fish Oil Lower Cholesterol?

 It seems like a sure bet; fish oil helps support heart health, so it makes sense it would lower your cholesterol, too.
 Unfortunately, the claims may not be as science-backed as they’re advertised to be.

-Fish oil has been studied extensively with relation to cholesterol numbers.
+Fish oil has been studied extensively in relation to cholesterol numbers.
 In over 21 studies of healthy men and women, fish oil supplements (high doses of omega-3) were actually shown to increase bad LDL cholesterol.
 For someone with an already unhealthy LDL or total cholesterol screening, this could increase their risk of developing heart disease.

 DHA has been shown to increase LDL, while pure EPA has been shown to have no effect on LDL.
 Further, Omega-3s are FDA-approved for treating triglyceridemia and not hypercholesterolemia.
 Not to mention, omega-3s increase one’s risk of bleeding and are not recommended prior to elective surgery.